maxhallinan/dominoh/README.md

 # dominoh

-A lightweight markup language (LML) for notetaking.
+A lightweight markup language (LML) for note-taking.

 ## Markup